Frederick H. Hooper Institute

 Picture

-The Farm & Forest Museum housed at Hooper Hall, provides a
+The Farm & Forest Museum housed at Hooper Hall, provided a

 setting where children can learn about the Connecticut Valley's

-both sides of the Connecticut River have visited our hands-on and
+both sides of the Connecticut River visited our hands-on and

 experiential museum.

-Children handle tools of the harvest, forestry tools and tools used
+Children handled tools of the harvest, forestry tools and tools used

 to build a Colonial barn.
 How did early settlers grow the materials